Frederic-P/automotive_project/documentation/Data collecting.md

 2) Virtual PIP envirment needs to be installed and working (see installation.md)

 ## Data harvesting order:
-There are two distinct phases in the data harvesting part.
-First of all a base collection has to be harvested.
-A base collection is all listings of a given list of brands available for sale in a given country.
-Once a basecolection for one country is 'harvested', it can be used to train the car angle detector (separate repository see: TODO)
+Data is collected from Autoscout; this online car trading platform offer access to listings from different countries through a predictable URI; there are no limitations imposed in the robots.txt file and the connection itself is fairly stable.

-For this first phase, set up and run the ```autoscout scraper.ipynb``` notebook.
-Depending on the bandwidth you should be able to process about 2500 listings per hour.
+The scraper is implemented as a Jupyter Notebook in the root directory of the repository (it is not an ML notebook) ```autoscout scraper.ipynb``` Which can process about 2500 listings per hour.